A US military refueling plane crashed in Iraq, killing 4. Here's what to know

 The KC-135 Stratotanker is a U.S. Air Force aircraft used to refuel other planes in midair, allowing them to travel longer distances and maintain operations longer without landing.
 The plane is also used to transport wounded personnel during medical evacuations or conduct surveillance missions, according to military experts.

 Based on the same design as the Boeing 707 passenger plane, the tanker has been in service for more than 60 years, supporting the U.S. Air Force, Navy and Marine Corps as well as allied aircraft, according to an Air Force description.
-The aging plane is set to be phased out as the air force receives a full complement of next-generation KC-46A Pegasus tankers.
+The aging plane is set to be gradually phased out as more of the next-generation KC-46A Pegasus tankers enter service.

 Despite upgrades over the years, the KC-135s' age has fueled concern about their reliability and durability.